DBH= Diameter At Breast Height

 - Determine soil type and availability to water

 You will easily tell what grows in your area if you spend some time looking around at the different trees and shrubs in your area.
 If you know you’re in a high plains area- and yet trying to plant a tree that requires a great deal of water to thrive in- most likely the tree will be stressed and less likely to survive.
 A soil filtration test (To determine if soil has more sand, clay etc in it) is an easy and cheap approach to determining how your tree will act when it is irrigated.
-Often times property owners fail to realize that if there is inadequate drainage due to the soil type even if the tree is suited for that area it has no chance of survival due to various rot which will occur if the tree is not susceptible to drainage problems.
+Often times property owners fail to realize that if there is inadequate drainage due to the soil type even if the tree is suited for that area it has no chance of survival due to various rot and suffocation which will occur if the tree is not resilient to drainage problems.

-There are many nurseries in the local area of Billings that would be happy and willing to help if you have trouble determining what species of tree will be best for your specific location.
+We would be happy and willing to help if you have trouble determining what species of tree will be best for your specific location.

 - Select and purchase your tree